metalcarratt/ministry/ls/Exodus/readme.md

 - [Message 55](msg55.md) - the commandments are verified throughout the Bible, we must neither abandon nor misuse the law
 - [Message 56](msg56.md) - How the psalmists enjoyed the law as the Word of God I
 - [Message 57](msg57.md) - How the psalmists enjoyed the law as the Word of God II
+- [Message 58](msg58.md) - the functions of the Word are the actions of a living Person
+- [Message 59](msg59.md) - Dealing with our heart when we come to the Word
+- [Message 60](msg60.md) - the top benefit of enjoying the Word is God Himself

+The "night" aspect of the law
+- [Message 61](msg61.md) - Which aspect we enjoy depends on our attitude to the Word
+- [Message 62](msg62.md) - Just come to the Word to be infused
+- [Message 63](msg63.md) - Being subdued, telling the Lord we cannot do it, receiving the commandments as promises
+- [Message 64](msg64.md) - Being subdued, being infused
+- [Message 65](msg65.md) - Our heart needs to be soft, not hard, when we come to the Word